tektoncd/community/teps/0091-verified-task-bundles.md

 spirit of secure by default. `continue` will allow the build to continue even if verification fails.

-The reconciler for a TaskRef pulls the Tekton Bundle image and expands the Task definition: https://github.com/tektoncd/pipeline/blob/5c6194b377111a84bf8d5c8cc61f1a2e34718bed/pkg/reconciler/taskrun/resources/taskref.go#L91
+The reconciler for a Remote Resource pulls the Tekton Bundle image and expands the Task definition: https://github.com/tektoncd/pipeline/blob/5c6194b377111a84bf8d5c8cc61f1a2e34718bed/pkg/reconciler/taskrun/resources/taskref.go#L91

-At this point, after adjusting this code somewhat, we can have the resolved digest for the Task Bundle.
+At this point, after adjusting this code somewhat, we can have the resolved digest for the Remote Resource.
 This digest is key input into the Cosign process to keep the process secure.

-If the Task Bundle is configured for verification via Cosign (the only option on the initial implementation of this TEP), the code will be adjusted to use the Cosign libraries to verify the signature on the Task Bundle image using the configuration-provided public key.
+If the Remote Resource is configured for verification via Cosign (the only option on the initial implementation of this TEP), the code will be adjusted to use the Cosign libraries to verify the signature on the Remote Resource image using the configuration-provided public key.
 Note that this TEP leaves room for alternate signing mechanisms in the future; Cosign is proposed here in the interest of minimizing scope.